 Every combination of product, variation and size has a unique inventory level in Uphance.
-As you ship products to your customers and receive products from your manufacturers, inventory levels are updated accordingly and you should always have an accurate measure of your current inventory available to you via the reporting interface.
+As you ship products to your customers and receive products from your manufacturers, inventory levels are updated accordingly, ensuring your inventory level stays accurate at all times.
+You can also keep track of them via the reporting interface.

-Uphance also tracks the production quantities required to cover your sales, as well as quantities awaiting delivery from your manufacturers.
-These quantities are available as reports as well.
+One of the beauties of using Uphance as an inventory ERP solution is that it automatically tracks the production quantities required to cover your sales, as well as quantities awaiting delivery from your manufacturers.
+These quantities are available in your reports as well.

 Creating a manual inventory adjustment